ABS Plate Buckling (2014)

 An important aspect in the design of an offshore steel structure is the buckling and ultimate strength behavior of its fundamental structural components.
 To ensure high technical quality plate buckling check according to ABS 2014 Guide for building and Classing - Floating Production Installations, published July 2014.

-To add ABS Plate Buckling 2014 standard executefrom the main menu:
+To add ABS Plate Buckling 2014 standard executefrom the ribbon:

 Maximum allowable strength utilization factor - critical buckling stress is multiplied on the utilization factor.

 Thickness Factor - increases each plate thickness (e.g. 1.1 increase on 10%) and decreases stresses;

 Pr - is a proportional linear elastic limit of the structures, which may be taken as 0.6 for steel;

 Calculations are performed for each element with converted stresses (into plate direction) or Plate Average Stresses and using Plate dimensions.

 Stress on Element - which stress to check.

 Average - average stress among element point of interests.